Goggia wins 4th straight World Cup downhill to match Vonn - WHIZ News

 Vonn’s best streak in World Cup downhill was six straight wins in 2009-10, according to the ski-db.com database.
 That matched her childhood idol Picabo Street’s run in 1995.

-Vonn won four straight World Cup downhills from January to March 2018 to complete that season.
+Vonn won four straight World Cup downhills from January to March 2018.
 They were the last of Vonn’s 82 career World Cup victories, more than any other woman on the circuit that began in 1967.

-During Vonn’s winning run, Goggia was runner-up three times and also won the Pyeongchang Olympics downhill in South Korea where Vonn took bronze.
+During Vonn’s winning run, Goggia was runner-up three times and also topped the season-long downhill standings.
+Goggia also won the Pyeongchang Olympics downhill in February 2018 when Vonn took bronze in South Korea.

 Goggia is one of the sport’s most flamboyant skiers and personalities though her reaction to an impressive run Saturday was quiet satisfaction in the finish area.